Yes, but she never made a penny off of it. Here's why.

 The "father of the blood bank" grew up in Arlington.
 And his legacy is lasting.

 Voters didn't consistently choose Democratic presidential candidates until the 1980s.

 The historic Ball-Sellers House has centuries of stories to tell.

 The seven oil paintings are considered Arlington’s first works of public art.

-Arlington’s Gulf Branch Nature Center was once a private retreat for the rich and famous.
+Once it was a private retreat for the rich and famous.
 Then it went wild.

 Architect Wallace Neff's experimental postwar "bubble houses" weren't built to last.

 The 14th Street Bridge was a popular spot for plane-watching in the 1920s (even if it wasn't always safe).

 Rosslyn's hills were alive with the sound of Civil War music 150 years ago.